-Aussies place importance on honest employers and competitive salary.
-Keeping employees engaged and productive past their intended retirement age is shaping up to be a major challenge for businesses, with the latest Randstad Award employer branding research showing that 57 is the ideal retirement age for most Australians, while only 28% of workers say they are happy to work past the age of 62.
+Aussies place importance on honest employers and competitive salaries.
+Keeping employees engaged and productive past their intended retirement age is shaping up to be a significant challenge for businesses, with the latest Randstad Award employer branding research showing that 57 is the ideal retirement age for most Australians.
+At the same time, only 28% of workers say they are happy to work past 62.

-In spite of these intentions, most Australians believe they’ll have to remain in the workforce until they are 63.
-Combining the ageing population with sector specific skill shortages, Australian businesses need to work toward finding or creating solutions that will attract, engage and retain mature workers within their workforce.
-Management must focus more effort toward ensuring they are challenged, motivated and happy to come to work and are aware that they are valued for their contribution to the business.
+Despite these intentions, most Australians believe they’ll have to remain in the workforce until they are 63.
+Combining the ageing population with sector-specific skill shortages, Australian businesses need to work toward finding or creating solutions that will attract, engage and retain mature workers within their workforce.
+Management must focus more effort on ensuring they are challenged, motivated and happy to come to work and know they are valued for their contribution to the business.

-Clear and constant communication must be maintained between employees of all age groups and their manager to ensure both parties are aware of what is needed to guarantee optimal productivity at work.
-It is vital for businesses to listen to their employees and offer the relevant support, conditions and benefits to meet those needs.
+Clear and constant communication must be maintained between employees of all age groups and their managers to ensure both parties know what is needed to guarantee optimal productivity at work.
+Businesses need to listen to their employees and offer the relevant support, conditions and benefits to meet those needs.

-This could mean offering employees flexible working arrangements to achieve a healthy work/life balance; the opportunity to consult internally; the opportunity to receive or provide mentoring or other learning and developing programs.
-The main focus is for organisations to offer a variety of benefits to employees of all age groups, as a means of engaging, developing and retaining them over the long-term.
+This could mean offering employees flexible working arrangements to achieve a healthy work/life balance, the opportunity to consult internally, and the chance to receive or provide mentoring or other learning and developing programs.
+The main focus is for organisations to offer various benefits to employees of all age groups to engage, develop and retain them over the long term.

-Interestingly, Randstad’s research sheds light on some of the workplace incentives which will help ensure the continued engagement and productivity of Australians working past their ideal retirement age.
-Just under half (44%) of local employees say a more relaxed working schedule would be a key motivator to keep working later in life, while 38% listed adaptable working hours as a key determinant and 33% noted a more friendly working atmosphere could entice them to stay.
+Interestingly, Randstad’s research sheds light on some workplace incentives that will help ensure the continued engagement and productivity of Australians working past their ideal retirement age.
+Just under half (44%) of local employees say a more relaxed working schedule would be a key motivator to keep working later in life, while 38% listed flexible working hours as a key determinant and 33% noted a more friendly working atmosphere could entice them to stay.

-Specifically with the case of mature aged employees, many want more flexibility in regards to working hours and responsibilities – organisations must respond to these needs accordingly and find solutions that meet these needs in order to retain workers.
+Specifically with the case of mature-aged employees, many want more flexibility regarding working hours and responsibilities – organisations must respond to these needs accordingly and find solutions that meet these needs to retain workers.

 And from understanding the criteria which encourage employees to remain in the workforce, organisations also need to understand what attracts potential employees to their business.